husonlab/phylosketch-app/README.md

     mvn gluonfx:build gluonfx:nativerun

+This doesn't work for me on MacOS X, I get this exception:

+    *** Assertion failure in -[_NSTrackingAreaAKViewHelper removeTrackingRect:], _NSTrackingAreaAKManager.m:1602

 ### Run the program on an iOS simulator:

 First, you need to launch the iOS simulator from the Tools menu of XCode.
 Then the following maven command will install and run the app in the simulator:

     mvn -Pios-sim gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun

+Adding code for printing breaks this.

 ### Run the program as a native iOS image: